bmangeat/the-maze/README.md

     <img src=".github/img/preview.png" alt="Screenshot" width="281" height="609">
 </p>

-The Maze is a game deloveped for iOS and using core motion.
+The Maze is a game developed for iOS and using core motion.

 <!-- GETTING STARTED -->